jliszka/jliszka.github.com/_drafts/a-programmers-guide-to-the-central-limit-theorem.md

 }
 {% endhighlight %}

+This method takes any distribution and returns the distribution of means of samples from that distribution.
+You can specify the sample size but by default we'll use 100.

-Let's try it on some of the distributions we've created.
+Let's try it on some of the distributions we've [created]({{ page.previous.url }}).

     scala> sampleMean(uniform).hist
     0.40  0.01%